Closer (The Chainsmokers song): Background and release

 The song's beat was created in a session between Chainsmokers member Andrew Taggart and Freddy Kennett of Louis the Child.
 Taggart wrote the song with Canadian DJ Shaun Frank in one session, and Frank encouraged him to sing on the song.
 According to Taggart, the track was inspired by the Blink-182 song "I Miss You", which the duo were listening to on repeat and is referenced in the song.
 He later said the song instead was "Feeling This", though he could not really remember which: "I've listened to their self-titled album so many times the whole thing is pretty much beat," he tweeted.
 The band Taking Back Sunday also influenced the song.
 The song is about a couple who broke up and unexpectedly meet long after, leading to romantic attraction again.
 Before Halsey was brought on as the female vocalist, the collaboration was originally supposed to feature former Fifth Harmony member Camila Cabello.

+The song was mixed by Jordan Young who also oversaw the recording of the guest vocal.

 After comparisons were drawn between "Closer" and The Fray's "Over My Head (Cable Car)", lead singer Isaac Slade and guitarist Joe King of The Fray were credited as co-writers of "Closer" on September 2, 2016.
 The song was released on July 29, 2016, through Disruptor Records and Columbia Records.
 Genius pointed out the similarity between "Closer" and Fetty Wap's "679" in September 2016, claiming that the songs' choruses are nearly identical, with the only major difference being that Fetty's is in D major and The Chainsmokers' is in A-flat major.
 Genius even cut together a video of the choruses playing over each other.

-Composition
+Composition and lyrics

 The song is written in the key of A-flat major with a common time tempo of 95 beats per minute and a chord progression of D♭(9)–E♭6add4–Fm7–E♭.
 The vocals span from E♭2 to B♭5.

+The title of the song comes from part of the main hook; the singer asks his lover to "pull them closer" in the car's backseat.
+The words to the song speak to "youth" and "heartbreak".
+The song makes references to Rover vehicles, the city of Boulder, Colorado, and the band Blink-182.
+It talks about being broke and passionate.